openssl/technical-policies/policies/coding-style.md

     #define CONSTANT 0x12345
 ```

 Enums are preferred when defining several related constants.
+Note, however,
+that enum arguments to public functions are not permitted.

 Macro names should be in uppercase, but macros resembling functions may
 be written in lower case.
 Generally, inline functions are preferable to